epishev-m/e314-exceptions/UPM/Documentation~/instructions-en.md

 ## Description

 The `E314.Exceptions` module provides enhanced exception classes that improve standard error handling mechanisms in .NET.
-These exceptions include additional data such as a unique error code (`ErrorCode`), extra data (`ErrorData`), the file name, method name, and line number where the exception occurred.
+These exceptions include additional data such as a unique error code (`ErrorCode`), extra data (`ErrorData`).
 This makes debugging and logging more informative.

 ## Content tree